 Beyond limited security arrangements, the XIXth century witnessed the multiplication of a new organizations designed for international technical cooperation: the International Public Unions (IPU).
-The Central Commission for the coordination commercial navigation all along the Rhine River.
-Progressively, many more followed in accordance with the progress of modern technologies: International
+The Central Commission for the Navigation of the Rhine was the first to be created back in 1815 with the purpose of coordination commercial navigation all along the Rhine River.